Skip to main content Skip to navigation

 Co-creation

-The purpose of this Learning Circle is to explore co-creation practice at Warwick.
+The purpose of this Learning Circle was to explore co-creation practice at Warwick.
 Co-creation can be between staff and students, between academic staff and professional services colleagues, or with community and industry.
 At its best, co-creation can be a collaborative, reciprocal partnership in which all participants have the opportunity to contribute equally to the development of curriculum, or projects and decision making.

-Our aim to build a community of academic, professional services staff and students who can work together in partnership.
+Our aim was to build a community of academic, professional services staff and students who can work together in partnership.

 • Draw on current literature about co-creation and student engagement